 "White people, who for a long time live alone with Natives, get into the habit of saying what they mean, because they have no reason or opportunity for dissimulation, and when they meet again their conversation keeps the Native tone." (from Out of Africa)

 Out of Africa was adapted into an Oscar-winning film in 1985, directed by Sydney Pollack.
-Blixen's work is often considered a masterpiece, but it did not reveal intimate details her unhappy marriage and her affair with the English game pilot Denys Finch-Hatton, as the film did.
-Blixen's English friends called her Tania in Africa; Denys was called Bêdar, meaning "The Balding One".
-Blixen returned to her African years in the autobiographical Skygger på Græsset (1960, Shadows on the Grass).
+Such notable directors as Orson Welles and David Lean had attempted to turn the book into a screenplay but it was eventually the Pulitzer Prize-winning journalist Kurt Luedtke, who did it successfully.
+Pollack described Out of Africa as "an elegy.
+It's a piece of music as a book.
+It's not a story at all."
+(Sydney Pollack: A Critical Filmography by Janet L. Meyer, 1998, p.
+111) Blixen's work did not reveal intimate details her unhappy marriage and her affair with the English game pilot Denys Finch-Hatton, as the film did.
+Her English friends called Blixen Tania in Africa; Denys was called Bêdar, meaning "The Balding One".
+Decades later she returned to her African years in the autobiographical Skygger på Græsset (1960, Shadows on the Grass).
 Although the description of her servants and Africans is more or less politically correct, an patrician outlook towards them is revealed in her posthumous Letters from Africa (1981).